Horse64/core.horse64.org/docs/Language Specs/Concurrency Model.md

    other parallel funcs are meant to only access the object with either none, or both of these values changed.

+4. **Important:** Above may also apply to third-party funcs you're invoking.
+As a general rule of thumb, if you pass a complex object or value to multiple later funcs you didn't write and launch them in parallel, **check the documentation to make sure that use case is supported.**
+   Or find ways around that, e.g. by duplicating the object or value first, or employing [threading locks](
+       /docs/FIXME
+   ), or not launching them in parallel.

 **Note:** not using a threading lock for parallel access can cause **⚠️ severe and insidious program errors** like unpredictable wrong results, timing-induced failures, and